 Greens like broccoli, collards and kale help make the bones strong.
 Make these a part of your salads or smoothies to derive maximum benefit.

 This winter vegetable is also very good for your bones.
 The turnips greens help fulfil the daily calcium needs of the body up to a certain level.

-Another good food option to increase bone strength are soy products.
+Another good food option to increase bone strength is soy products.
 These include tofu, soy milk, soybeans, and soy drinks.

 Dry fruits and nuts are other excellent sources of calcium and vitamin D. Daily exposure to sunlight is essential for good bone health.
 The human body can produce vitamin D only in the sunlight, and that is needed to keep the bones healthy.
 Growing kids, old people, and pregnant women, those who stay indoors mostly must take extra care of their bone health.